deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-config-cudnn.md

 ---
 title: Using Deeplearning4j with cuDNN
-layout: default
+short_title: cuDNN
+description: Using the NVIDIA cuDNN library with DL4J.
+category: Configuration
+weight: 3
 ---

-# Using Deeplearning4j with cuDNN
+## Using Deeplearning4j with cuDNN

 Deeplearning4j supports CUDA but can be further accelerated with cuDNN.
 Most 2D CNN layers (such as ConvolutionLayer, SubsamplingLayer, etc), and also LSTM and BatchNormalization layers support CuDNN.